 The Hudson runs Tuesday, Thursday, Saturday, and Sunday.

 The Hudson River is truly in the wilderness.
 In order to access the Hudson we raft 3 miles on the Indian River.
 The Indian turns from a non-raftable trickle of water to a nearly constant 3 miles of Class III whitewater with the dam release.
 Long story short, we need the dam release to get to the Hudson.
 The dam is restricted to opening four days a week in order to maintain reservoir water levels.

 On the Hudson River we typically put 6-8 people in a raft plus the guide.
-On the Sacandaga we sometimes put a couple more in the middle when there are small kids.

 Yes.
 It is required in our insurance policy.
 Everyone (including guides) must wear one regardless of age or swimming ability.
 If Michael Phelps came boating we would still make him wear a pfd.

 Maybe!
 There are a lot of critters in the Adirondacks and in the past we have seen deer, bears, moose, otters, beavers, eagles, loons, osprey, mink, porcupines, skunks…the list goes on!

 Yup!
 All of them.
 Sometimes we even give them back.

 Chest high to a duck…. or chin high to a beaver.
 Twice as deep as halfway to the bottom.